 To really give your dog some cooling fun, why not treat them to their very own paddling pool.
 The Pop Up Dog Bath Splash Pool can be filled up and enjoyed by your dog in the summer and can also doubles up as a dog bath.
 Yay!

-If you are out and about with your dog and in need of some shade for them, we also have a very handy Pop Up Dog Sun Shelter.
-It is a quick and easy way to provide your dog with a shady place to retreat from the sun, where ever you are.
+If you are out and about with your dog and in need of some shade for them, we also have a very handy UV Cabana Pop Up Sun Shelter.
+It is a quick and easy way to provide your dog (or even children) with a safe, shady place to retreat from the sun, where ever you are.

 So that gives you an idea of what works for my dogs and has hopefully given you some ideas for things you can do to keep your own dogs happy, healthy and as cool as cucumbers.
 If I come across other summer essentials I'll definitely let you know.